akelloai/akello/README.md

 ![Alt text](/banner.jpg "akello-gpt")

 # Overview
-akello-gpt is a SDK for Akello AI's gpt service designed to help developers receive deterministic responses for healthcare applications.
+akello-gpt is a service designed to help developers build engaging patient experience to collect screening information.
+We do this by implementing a deterministic model designed for healthcare applications.

-# Screening
-With akello-gpt, developers can build better patient screening experiences and allow patients to be screened using conversational methods.

-Supported screeners:
+# Supported screeners

 * **Patient Health Questionnaire-9 (PHQ-9)**
 * **General Anxiety Disorder-7 (GAD7)**
 * **Kessler Psychological Distress Scale (K10)**